lslee714/takeoffs/README.md

 ```
 $ source env.sh (If environment not loaded)
 *$ python run_app_tests.py
-(runs unittest in app context for Flask-based unittests, if applicable) OR $ python -m unittest
+(runs unittest in app context for Flask context-based unittests) OR $ python -m unittest (which will end up w/ the aforementioned failing.)

 $ python run.py
 ```